Reloaded-Project/Reloaded.MkDocsMaterial.Themes.R2/Pages/contributing.md

     This page shows you how to contribute to any documentation page or wiki based on this template.

+!!! note

+    This theme is forked from my theme for [Nexus Docs](https://nexus-mods.github.io/NexusMods.MkDocsMaterial.Themes.Next);
+    and this page is synced with that.

 ## Tutorial

+!!! note

+    If you are editing the repository with the theme itself on Windows, it might be a good idea to run `git config core.symlinks true` first to allow git to create symlinks on clone.

 You should learn the basics of `git`, an easy way is to give [GitHub Desktop (Tutorial)](https://www.youtube.com/watch?v=77W2JSL7-r8) a go.
 It's only 15 minutes 😀.